MikulaJakub/QTVTK-examples/QTVTK-box-OpenGL/README.md

 This is a minimalistic example of QT + VTK rendering a cylinder upon clicking a button.

-# Compilations
+# Compilation
-- create a folder build
+- create a folder build "mkdir build"
 - go into build
 - type "cmake .."
 - type "make"